mrkev/contracts.coffee/README.md

     coffee -c --contracts /path/to/script.coffee

-If you are running in the browser then you'll need to load the contract library (found in [lib/contracts/contracts.js](https://github.com/disnet/contracts.coffee/tree/master/lib/contracts))
+If you are running in the browser then you'll need to load the contracts library (found in [lib/contracts/contracts.js](https://github.com/disnet/contracts.coffee/tree/master/lib/contracts))

     <script type="text/javascript" src="contracts.js"></script>